roth-ben/chatgpt-api-chat-interface/README.md

      python chatgpt-api-assistant.py
      ```

-3. Open a browser and navigate to `http://localhost:7860/`.
+3. Open a browser and navigate to [OpenAI API documentation](http://localhost:7860/).
 You can now add in your own custom system preamble to set the tone of the model.
 Choose your model, and enter your prompt.

 **Note:** Ensure that you comply with [OpenAi's use case policy](https://beta.openai.com/policies/use-case-policy) while using this tool.